Ionela-Ana Dascultu Steinberg, Romania

 Eugenia Mihalcea, Romania

-Eugenia Mihalcea is a PhD student at the University of Haifa, General History Department, researching how survivors of the Holocaust in Transnistria who lived in two different societies after the war (the Socialist Republic of Romania and the Soviet Socialist Republic of Moldova) constructed their memories during the communist/soviet regime.
-Eugenia holds an MA diploma from the University of Bucharest, and wrote her final MA thesis about Children survivors of the Holocaust in Transnistria as a Visiting Research Fellow at The Hebrew University of Jerusalem.
-Eugenia is also a fresh graduate of the Weiss-Livnat International MA Program in Holocaust Studies at the University of Haifa.
-Eugeniastarted her research about the Holocaust in Transnistria a few years ago at the “Elie Wiesel” National Institute for the Study of Holocaust in Romania as an intern, working mainly on testimonies.
-Eugenia continued this project in Israel at Yad Vashem where she had an internship.
+Eugenia Mihalcea is a Ph.D. candidate at the University of Haifa, General History Department.
+Eugenia is a fresh graduate of the Weiss-Livnat International MA Program in Holocaust Studies at the University of Haifa.
+She also holds an MA diploma from the University of Bucharest and wrote her final MA thesis about Children survivors of the Holocaust in Transnistria as a Visiting Research Fellow at The Hebrew University of Jerusalem.
+Eugenia started her research about the Holocaust in Transnistria a few years ago at the “Elie Wiesel” National Institute for the Study of Holocaust in Romania as an intern.
+She continued this project in Israel at Yad Vashem where she had an internship.
 Prior to this Eugenia worked as a journalist for the main national newspapers in Bucharest, Romania.

 Prof. Stefan Ihrig